MetaMask/metamask-docs/snaps/features/custom-name-resolution.md

 }
 ```

-If you're only targetting specific TLDs or schemes, you can use the `matchers` property to reduce
+If you're only targeting specific TLDs or schemes, you can use the `matchers` property to reduce
 overhead by specifying the TLDs and schemes you support.
-To target specific TLDs e.g. `my-domain.crypto`,
+To target specific TLDs (for example, `my-domain.crypto`),
 use the `tlds` property.
-To target specific schemes e.g. `farcaster:my-user`, use the `schemes` property.
+To target specific schemes (for example, `farcaster:my-user`), use the `schemes` property.
 At least one of these properties must be specified if `matchers` is specified.

 ```json title="snap.manifest.json"